 31. Section IE 2 applies only to an amalgamating company that ends its existence on a concessionary amalgamation.
-For a discussion of the requirements for an amalgamation to be a concessionary amalgamation, see IS XX/XX: Income tax and GST - Amalgamations guidance from [14] to [18].
+For a discussion of the requirements for an amalgamation to be a concessionary amalgamation, see IS 25/10: Income tax and GST - Amalgamations from [13] to [19].
 This statement discusses the tax treatment of an amalgamating company's tax losses on a non-concessionary amalgamation from [43].